-To officially accept and begin your COPS Hiring Program grant, your agency must review, sign, and return both sides of the Award Document and all award condition papers to the COPS Office by e-mail, fax, or standard mail within 90 days of the date shown on the award congratulatory letter.
-Stamps and/ or electronic signatures will not be accepted.
+To officially accept and begin your COPS Hiring Program grant, your agency must access www.cops. usdoj.gov and select the Account Access link in the upper right corner to log in, review, sign, and return both sides of the Award Document and Grant Terms and Conditions to the COPS Office by e-mail, fax, or standard mail within 90 days of the date shown on the award congratulatory letter.
+Stamps and/or electronic signatures will not be accepted.